SFDO-Tooling/CumulusCI/docs/unpackaged.rst

 Configuration
 ^^^^^^^^^^^^^
+Most CumulusCI tasks can intelligently determine whether or not to inject the namespace based on the target org.
+For example, if tokenized metadata is being deployed into an org that contains the project installed as a managed package, CumulusCI knows to inject the namespace; otherwise, it replaces namespace tokens with an empty string for an unmanaged installation.

-If the metadata you are deploying has been tokenized, and you want to deploy metadata with a namespace use the ``namespace_inject: <namespace>`` option to inject the namespace.
+You can also specify explicit configuration for namespace injection in circumstances where CumulusCI's automatic functionality does not meet your needs, such as when deploying tokenized metadata from another project.
+If the metadata you are deploying has been tokenized, and you want to deploy metadata with a namespace, use the ``namespace_inject: <namespace>`` option to inject the namespace.

 .. code-block:: yaml